pnnl/AutoMicroED/reference/install.md

       - [Add a new SSH key to your GitHub account](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)
    - If user's macOS shows, “xcode-select: note: no developer tools were found at '/Applications/Xcode.app', requesting install.
 Choose an option in the dialog to download the command line developer tools.”
       - Download commandline as instructed (this may take ~7 minutes)
-   - Git related questions can be answered by gitlab@pnnl.gov